 That bottle of regular prepared mustard in your refrigerator door is the best substitute for dry mustard in almost every recipe.
 It works perfectly as a substitute in wet recipes like marinades, sauces, and stews.
 Most mustards, particularly the classic yellow, are milder than ground mustard, so a little adjustment is needed to achieve the intended flavor.

 Replace each teaspoon of ground mustard called for with one tablespoon of prepared mustard.
 Then, omit one teaspoon of liquid from your recipe to compensate for the extra liquid in the substitute.

-Do You Really Need to Buy Ground Mustard?
+Do You Need Ground Mustard?

 - A 12-ounce bottle of yellow mustard can cost as little as $2.
 That means each tablespoon costs around $.08.

-- A small, .85-ounce jar of ground mustard costs around $2.50-3.
+- A small, .85-ounce jar of ground mustard costs around $2.50 to $3.
 Each jar yields about 12 teaspoons, which means each teaspoon costs about $.20.